EPFL-ICG/WebGL-to-video/README.md

 # Editing

-In this step we combine the captured videos, images, slides, diagrams into a 2 minute video.
+In this step we combine the captured videos, images, slides, diagrams into the final video.

 There is a variety of video editing tools: GUI (I know [Kdenlive](https://kdenlive.org), [OpenShot](https://www.openshot.org/), [Blender](https://www.blender.org/) but there are many more) or programmatic ([FFmpeg concatenate](https://trac.ffmpeg.org/wiki/Concatenate), [moviepy](https://zulko.github.io/moviepy/)).